Have you heard of Michael Bloomberg?

 Outside of Wall Streeter-turned-New Jersey Senator Jon Corzine, most rich folks never get there.
 Remember Ross Perot, Michael Huffington and Steve Forbes?
 Between just those three, better than $200 million wasted.

-Voters make the, not the media.
+Voters make the call, not the media.
 And who's the media to decide that you have to be in office to run for office?
 I think it shrinks the pool and it shrinks the possibilities.

 Americans aren't stupid.
 If they don't like the rich guy, they won't vote for the rich guy.
 No matter how much he spends.
 I'd much sooner trust voters to decide his fate, when all the spending is done, than the media, before it's even begun.